EWC-consortium/eudi-wallet-rfcs/ewc-rfc002-present-verifiable-credentials.md

   </tr>
 </table>

+> [!NOTE]
+> The authorisation request within EWC context only supports `direct_post` as `response_mode` due to security concerns that come with the alternative method using redirect URIs.

 ## 3.2	Authorisation response

 Authorisation response is sent by constructing the `vp_token` and `presentation_submission` values.
 An example `vp_token` is as given: